 Becoming a travel influencer on Instagram has never been easy – although some travel influencers have managed to make it seem so.
-In reality, it takes a lot of hustle to become a travel influencer on Instagram, especially in 2021.
+In reality, it takes a lot of hustle to become a travel influencer on Instagram, TikTok, or other social platforms, especially in 2021.

-In recent years, the travel blogger niche has been saturated with new creators and travelers- a number that seems to spike even during the travel bans of 2020.
-More and more people are curating a modern version of a travel scrapbook or travel journal in a digital format using social media platforms like Instagram, tik tok, and personal blogs.
+In recent years, the travel blogger niche has been saturated with new creators and travelers- a number that seemed to spike even during the travel bans of 2020.
+More and more people are curating a modern version of a travel scrapbook or travel journal in a digital format using social media platforms like Instagram, Tik Tok, and personal blogs.

 In this article, I’m combining my expertise from working on Instagram influencer accounts in both the travel and creative niches.
 With 140,000 followers on one account and a modest 16k followers on WanderBig’s Instagram, here’s what I’ve learned about becoming a travel influencer on Instagram that you can apply to your own travel-related social media accounts: